WildCap: Facial Albedo Capture in the Wild via Hybrid Inverse Rendering: Experiments

 In this Section, we first compare with in-the-wild methods using the same captured data.
 We then compare our method with DoRA~\cite{han2025dora} on the same subjects but with different capture setups to evaluate the performance gap between our in-the-wild capture and the controllable capture.

 \paragraph{Comparison to In-the-Wild Methods} We consider DeFace~\cite{huanglearning} and FLARE~\cite{FLAME:SiggraphAsia2017} for comparison.
-We do not compare to \citet{xu2024monocular} and \citet{rainer2023neural} as their code is not released.
+See our \emph{supplementary material} for a discussion of expected comparison results to closed-source works~\cite{xu2024monocular,rainer2023neural}.
 DeFace takes a single-view image as input.
 It optimizes a neural network with the facial reflectance maps to segment the face into regions, where each region is modeled with different SH lighting.
 FLARE takes a monocular video as input.
 It uses split-sum approximation~\cite{Munkberg_2022_CVPR} to model lighting and FLAME~\cite{FLAME:SiggraphAsia2017} with per-vertex displacement as facial geometry.
 Note, DeFace and FLARE take the raw captured images $\{I_{raw}^i\}_{i=1}^v$ as input.
 In addition, we construct two extra baselines, \emph{i.e.}, DeFace* and FLARE*.
 Similar to our method, we feed them the predicted diffuse albedo images $\{I^i\}_{i=1}^v$ as input while leaving their other implementations unchanged.

 As shown in Figure~\ref{Fig:cmp_ablat}, FLARE and DeFace fail to remove the complex lighting effects in the input.
 That is because directly running inverse rendering on raw captured images is challenging and prone to local minima.
 By augmenting with our hybrid inverse rendering framework, FLARE* and DeFace* produce better results.
 However, they still keep most of the baking artifacts in network predictions.
 A possible reason is the limited expressiveness of their lighting model.
 FLARE* uses a split-sum lighting model, which fails to model non-physical lighting effects in network predictions.
 Although the lighting model of DeFace* is conceptually similar to our method, their design choice restricts them to segment the face into a limited number of regions, such as 5 or 10, since each facial region is corresponded to a trainable network.
 Thus, their expressiveness is limited compared to our method.
 In Figure~\ref{Fig:cmp_ablat} (g), our method obtains the best diffuse albedo reconstruction results, with significantly fewer baking artifacts.